Skip to main content

 Octopus Go is for EV households.
 Check the live quote and eligibility route because Octopus may ask for EV evidence and the available fixed product can change.

 Intelligent Octopus Go needs electricity supply with Octopus, a smart meter and either a compatible EV or charger integration.
-Octopus’s live page now highlights Andersen charger support as well as other supported chargers and vehicle links, but the compatibility tool is the safest check because support changes.
+Octopus’s live page still frames it around a 23:30 to 05:30 whole-home cheap window plus eligible smart charging, but the compatibility tool is the safest check because vehicle and charger support changes.

 Cosy Octopus is for homes with a heat pump, electric boiler or electric radiators and a smart meter Octopus can read.
 It is a heating-load tariff, so do not choose it just because one cheap window looks attractive.